Caregiver Support Resources

 CAREGIVER SUPPORT GROUP

-The Caregiver Support Group will continue to be moderated by Donna Scrafano who hold’s a Master’s Degree in Human Services and has been helping humans cope with various barriers for over 25 years in many different capacities from victim services to caregiver support.
+The Caregiver Support Group is moderated by Donna Scrafano who hold’s a Master’s Degree in Human Services and has been helping humans cope with various barriers for over 25 years in many different capacities from victim services to caregiver support.
 She currently writes articles for an online magazine, Silversageonline.com.
 Her articles include information about the challenges of caregiving, as well as other life experiences.
 In 2015, she semi-retired and then totally in 2018 to care for her father.